vaadin/platform-in-test-script/README.md

  --help            Show this message
- --commit          Commit changes to the base branch --test            Checkout starters, and show steps and commands to execute, but don't run them
+ --commit          Commit changes to the base branch --test            Checkout starters, and show steps and commands to execute, but don't run them --skip-clean      Do not clean maven cache
+ --function        run only one function of the libs in current folder.
+                   everything after this argument is the function name and arguments passed to the function. you should take care with arguments that contain spaces, they should be quoted twice.
 ```